-If you want the absolute cheapest rates, then I’d buy Monero (XMR) using Tether (USDT) or Bitcoin (BTC) on Binance.
+If you want the absolute cheapest rates, then I’d buy Monero (XMR) using Tether (USDT) on Binance.

 Alternatively, you could use something like LocalMonero.co.
-However, you’ll be charged a premium (about 6% in fees when I checked).
-This offers a little bit of extra convenience, but you’ll still need to verify your identity to access the best rates on this P2P marketplace.
+However, you’ll be charged a premium (about 10% when I checked) for the little bit of extra convenience.

 I don’t think the little bit of extra convenience is worth it, but the option is there if you want to use it.